 The Longest Car in The World

 This prestigious title is taken by a custom-built limousine by California car guru Jay Ohrberg.
-The car is recorded by the Guinness World Records as the longest car ever built whose length is 100 meters.
-To your surprise, the car has a built-in swimming pool with diving board and a king-sized water bed, and a helicopter pad as well.
+The car is recorded in the Guinness World Records as the longest car ever built with a length is 100 meters.
+The car has a built-in swimming pool with diving board and a king-sized water bed, and a helicopter pad as well.

 Tata Nano of Tata Motors